ioilmio/web-scraper/README.md

   ```
    $ git clone https://github.com/ioilmio/web-scraper.git
   ```
-* and type on your terminal scraper to get the list of articles
+* and type on your terminal bin/scraper.rb to get the list of articles.

+You will get an Hash, in this Hash you can find clickable links for your article of interest.

 ### Automated test ###

-To run automated tests you can just type rspec in the terminal.
+To run automated tests you can just type rspec in the terminal inside the main directory.
-You can also take a look at the doc for the test running rspec --format doc
+You can also take a look at the doc for the test running rspec --format doc in the same directory.

 ## Author